Aryankashyap3002/basic-express-setup/README.md

 utils → Contains helper methods, error classes, etc.

-Setup the project
+### Setup the project

-Download this template from GitHub and open it in your favorite text editor.
+Download this template from GitHub and open it in your favorite text editor. then execute npm install

 In the root directory, create a .env file and add the following env variables:
     PORT=<port number of your choice>

     Inside the src/config folder, create a file named config.json and write the following code:

+    go inside src and execute following commands : npx sequelize init u will this kind of code in config.json file after the execution :

     {
   "development": {
     "username": "root",